 Please advise your program officer via email of any program changes or reallocations.
+Organizations have an opportunity account for changes to operating activities and allocations through a streamlined Activity Report.
 Organizations will need to account for the changes to operating activities and allocations through future application and reporting processes.

 Changes to operating activity as a direct result of COVID-19 will not affect future assessments.

 Clients with Project Assistance Grants